dyeramosu/AC215_snapnutrition/README.md

 (4) Check the examples in the `src/image_prep/pipelines` and `src/image_prep/batch_definitions` folders for the structure of these yaml files.
 The ending '/' in the paths is important.
 This main data directory can be configured, but by default it will look for paths within a `data/` folder at the same level as the main project.

+**app container**
+ - This contains the frontend app that runs in your browser.
+ - The frontend is made using Flask and allows user to submit their own food photos and see the model-estimated nutrition info.

+**data version control container**
+ - `src/dvc` contains a Dockerfile that installs dvc and also Google Cloud CLI
+ - This relies on a `secrets/data-service-account.json` file already existing that has access to the `snapnutrition_data_bucket`
+ - the `secrets` folder must be on the same level as the main project, and is not tracked by Git